Welcome, fellow aviation enthusiast!

 To those willing to begin (or advance) their Flight Simulator career, I can assess your current PC and storage credentials to see if they can run the program satisfactorily.
 If not, I can recommend potential upgrades and get everything up and running for you.

-Several aspects of the simulator require occasional maintenance, such as software updates, which can be quite hefty in size (and, for reasons best known only to Microsoft, finicky to download successfully).
+Several aspects of the 2020 iteration of the simulator required occasional maintenance, such as software updates, which can be quite hefty in size (and, for reasons best known only to Microsoft, finicky to download successfully – none more so than Sim Update 13, three years after the initial release).
 I often get the issues people mention in those forums but have found ways to remedy them.

 Backing up data is imperative.
 If I lost all I currently have for the simulator, I can guarantee you I would not start over.
 I’ll be making sure your data is also safe.

 In addition, developers are always working on airport modifications.
-As stated, I have around 6,000 modded airports (see Airports).
-If we divide that by the (at the time of writing this) twenty months the simulator has been out, that’s an average of nine releases each day.
+As stated, I have around 7,000 modded airports (see Airports).
 Plus, there are daily updates of existing sceneries.

 As part of my service, I will provide access to all of my airport scenery.
 99% of it is freeware, so I can’t charge for my making them available; the only fee will be for the time spent installing them on your system.
 This will be commensurate with the regions you choose, because (for example) the U.S., England and France have over 200 airport modifications, whereas some countries have but a handful.
 You obviously don’t need these mods to enjoy the simulator, but once you’ve flown with them, after going without, I think you’ll see the benefit.

 Finally, as with airports, the aircraft on offer in the simulator is ever-expanding.
 I list all of the stock planes and a large selection of third-party offerings (both free and paid) on my Aircraft page.
-As I explain there, the “standard” tier of the simulator includes twenty aircraft.
+As I explained there with the 2020 release, the “standard” tier of that simulator included twenty aircraft.
 With the third-party options available, though, I found myself expanding my horizons and seeing which style of aircraft I found the most enjoyable.
 There are several stock aircraft I have uninstalled because I’ve found better options from the various developers.
-I have 25 planes in my virtual hangar currently, but I rotate between about half of those.
+I had 28 aircraft in my virtual hangar before I jumped into Microsoft Flight Simulator 2024, but I rotated between about half of those.
+I now have a massive 75 aircraft in the hangar, but only because it is not currently possible to uninstall or hide stock units.

 With things rarely standing still in Flight Simulator world, I plan to put together a monthly newsletter to bring all of the recent developments into one place.
 Even if you’re not currently using my service, you can e-mail me if you’d like to receive the newsletter.